I can't tell if having nothing happen in my life for a while now is a good or a bad thing. Stability is nice, but...

 It was after this move that she learned that her oldest brother had perished during some sort of work accident - something about a gas explosion.
 She had never spoken to him since she left, having no connection whatsoever, yet it got to her.
 Heartbroken, she vowed to connect with that side of the family regardless of being prohibited from it.

 She was finally able to take steps towards such an endeavor when she graduated from Tallygarunga.
-Having some money saved up from moonlighting as an apprentice baker in the local Stewart family-owned bakery, she moved out of her house on semi-bad terms and rented a room in the house of a school friend.
-She signed up to a local dojo (ironically ran by the same family as her employer) to finally get in touch with her father and brother, whom both taught Judo.
+Having some money saved up from moonlighting as an apprentice baker in the local Stewart family-owned bakery, she moved out of her house on semi-bad terms and rented a room in a local B&B. She signed up to a local dojo (ironically ran by the same family as her employer) to finally get in touch with her father and brother, whom both taught Judo.
 Bit by bit she's trying to regain the life she left behind so many years ago, and making sure her familial bonds are never forgotten again.

 As time passed she started feeling bad over being allowed to live for free in a place that was otherwise a room rental business; getting her contacts together, she eventually enlisted Cole Lin, Bella Mayfield and Mark Sandoval to move back to Narragyambie and rent out a decently sized house where each had their own room.
 As she is now forced to budget properly, will she make it through or will she crash and burn?